The Gauss map for bielliptic Prym varieties

 Thus

 where $h_i$ is the hyperplane class in $\PP^1_{d_i}$, pulled back to $\PP^1_{\underline{d}}$ by projection.
 Thus

-where $x_i$ is the pullback of the class $[N_{i,d_i-1}]\in \HH^2(N_{i,d_i},\QQ)$. \emph{Step two: a configuration of Gauss maps.} Just as in the smooth case, the central element in the computation is the following commutative diagram, which we explain below
+where $x_i$ is the pullback of the class $[N_{i,d_i-1}]\in \HH^1(N_{i,d_i})$. \textbf{Step two: A configuration of Gauss maps.} Just as in the smooth case, we have the following commutative diagram, which we explain below

 Recall that sections of $\omega_{C''}$ are $1$-forms $\omega$ on $N$ which can have poles at $P^0_i$ and $P^\infty_i$, subjected to the conditions

 We thus have an inclusion of $\BO_{C''}$-modules

 thus